 This only applies to new files created by YoYottaID.
 Files on the source must be readable and YoYotta will warn if the permissions for any source files are preventing access.
-Use the Finder to change permissions, then reindex the source by clicking the refresh button.
+Use the Finder to change permissions, then reindex the source by clicking the refresh button above the Job table.

 Copy linked files and folders Links are a way for applications to reference files that are in another place on your storage.
 When a source with links is indexed LNK will be shown in the file type table.
 If there are linked files in the source then normally YoYottaID will create the same links on the destination.
 So the material will not be part of the archive.
 Then when the archive is restored the links will point back to the original material.

 Turn on Copy linked files and folders to copy the linked files.
 After turning this on refresh the source and YoYottaID will reindex and the size of the source will increase.
 The archive will then be self contained.

 Split image sequences Images sequences consist of sequentially numbered frames like DPX or EXR.
 When copying a folder with a sequence YoYottaID will not split up the sequence.
 So if a destination does not have enough space then YoYottaID will copy the entire sequence to the next tape or drive listed as a destination.